JohnAD/negamax/README.md

 * turn_based_game (repo): <https://github.com/JohnAD/turn_based_game>
 * turn_based_game (docs): <https://github.com/JohnAD/turn_based_game/wiki>

 Once made, simply import the negamax library and use a `NegamaxPlayer` instead of a normal `Player`.
 Include the `depth` of the search as an object parameter.
 The depth is measured in **plies**.
-One **ply** is a single turn.
-So, a round of play between two players is two plies.
+One **ply** is a single play.
+So, one full round of play between two players is two plies.

 The Negamax AI specifically requires that the